AtharvaXzoro/project_1/README.md

 its my frist try to make something so it doesnt have anything much but a traffic light...

-first i created a html file where i created many div so it can create a base for lights and perfecting position of it centerised even adding buttons next i use css do add all the colouring and light of traffic signal at last js so i could work how i wanted .
+first i created a html file where i created many div so it can create a base for lights and perfecting position of it centerised even adding buttons next i use css to add all the colouring and light of traffic signal at last js so i could make it working  .